open-telemetry/opentelemetry-ruby/instrumentation/manticore/README.md

 # OpenTelemetry Manticore Instrumentation

-The OpenTelemetry RestClient gem is a community maintained instrumentation for the [RestClient][manticore-home] library.
+The OpenTelemetry RestClient gem is a community maintained instrumentation for the [Manticore][manticore-home] library.

 ## How do I get started?